Veal Stew with Wine, Zest and Thyme

 Plump tender morsels of veal in a rich sauce of wine, tomatoes, thyme, garlic, carrots and onions, brightened with lemon zest and freshly chopped parsley.
-That pretty much describes Veal Stew with Wine, Zest and Thyme.
-Except for the deliciousness part.
+That’s Veal Stew with Wine, Zest and Thyme in a nutshell…. minus how downright delicious it is.

-The method to cook this full bodied veal stew recipe is similar to most stews: brown the meat; saute your vegetables until tender; add the liquids and seasonings; simmer until the meat and vegetables are tender and the broth thickens.
-This is the old fashioned way.
-The aromas, the flavors, the memories should not be underestimated.
+The method to cook this full bodied veal stew recipe is similar to most stews: brown the meat; sauté your vegetables until tender; add the liquids and seasonings; simmer until the meat and vegetables are tender and the broth thickens.
+This is the old-fashioned way.
+The aromas, the flavors, the memories cannot be underestimated.

 If you’re an instant pot convert, though, feel free to check out our Instant Pot veal stew version.
 Also yum and you can save yourself a half hour or so.

-I’ve been making this stew for years and it always comes out great.
-I’ve also served it a couple of times at dinner parties and got several recipe requests (a good sign).
-I don’t use exact measurements anymore, but instead, taste and adjust the flavors at the end.
-A pinch more salt, a bit more thyme, a pinch of sugar, etc. I love how the lemon zest and capers give the stew a whole new flavor profile – a lift and zing – but you can always leave them and make a more traditional tasting stew.
+I love how the lemon zest and capers give the stew a whole new flavor profile – a lift and zing – but you can always leave them out and make a more traditional tasting stew.

 - Substitute rosemary for the thyme.